Synerise/android-sdk/README.md

 11. `.injectorAutomatic(boolean)` - simple flag may be provided to enable automatic mode in injector.
 See Injector section for more information.
 12. `.pushRegistrationRequired(OnRegisterForPushListener)` - Synerise SDK may request you to register client for push notifications.
 This callback is called at after client signs in, signs up or deletes account.
 13. `.locationUpdateRequired(OnLocationUpdateListener)` - this callback is called on demand via push notification, so it may be called at any point of time.
+14. `.notificationChannelName(String)` - sets name of Push Notification Channel.
+For more info please check Injector section below.
-14. `.baseUrl(String)` - you can provide your custom base URL to use your own API.
+15. `.baseUrl(String)` - you can provide your custom base URL to use your own API.
-15. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
+16. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.
-16. `.build()` - builds Synerise SDK with provided data.
+17. `.build()` - builds Synerise SDK with provided data.
 Please note, that `Synerise.Builder.with(..)` method is mandatory and `Synerise.Builder.build()` method can be called only once during whole application lifecycle, so it is recommended to call this method in your `Application` class.<br>

 ### Errors